RTBModding/RTB-Main/README.md

 - [ ] Make terrain nodes activation zone bigger (hover area)
 - [ ] Make terrain nodes movable horizontally
 - [ ] Split roads, walls etc when deleting a node, instead of just removing the node (context menu, key combo or setting)
+- [ ] Reverse the random heights plugin and create a new one that uses heightmaps

 Other
 - Revamped options menu.